Ofelia Medina: Career

-That year she was called by producer Ernesto Alonso to make her first television appearance in the series Landrú, which was followed by the melodrama Lucía Sombra (1971), where she had the main role and became a "romantic heroine".
-Later she participated in La hiena (1973), along with Amparo Rivelles, and Paloma (1975), alongside Andrés García.
-Both productions also by Ernesto Alonso.

-In 1977, due to her work on Rina (1977), she gained public and critical acclaim.
+In 1971, she was called by producer Ernesto Alonso to make her first television appearance in the series Landrú, which was followed by the melodrama Lucía Sombra (1971), where she had the main role and became a "romantic heroine".
+Later she participated in La hiena (1973) and Paloma (1975).
+In 1977, she played a hunchback in the telenovela Rina, which gained her critical acclaim.
+A year later, she worked in Hollywood with The Big Fix (1978).

-Around this time that she underwent an operation to correct some problems she had in her back.

-In 1983, she released the award-winning film about Frida Kahlo, Paul Leduc's Living Nature on the Life of Frida Kahlo.